takenet/blip-chat-ios/README.md

-Blip SDK for iOS
+BLiP Chat for iOS
 ======

-SDK to easily add BLiP conversations in your iOS app.
+SDK to easily add BLiP Chat widget in your iOS app.
 For more information see [BLiP portal][1] and [BLiP documentation][2].
 See supported versions [here](#support).

 Installation
 --------

 ### Prerequisites

-To use the Blip SDK for iOS, you must target iOS 10 or later.
+To use the BLiP Chat for iOS, you must target iOS 10 or later.

-Import the Blip SDK for iOS into your project via CocoaPods:
+Import the BLiP Chat for iOS into your project via CocoaPods:

 1. If you have not installed CocoaPods, install it by running the command: